tottyn/rmanual/README.md

 <div style="background-color: #f0f8ff; padding: 15px; border-radius: 8px;">
 </div>

-All of the content in this repository and its corresponding website, except the GSS dataset, is authored by **Njesa Totty**.
-I do not own the GSS dataset.
-You may use and adapt these materials for academic purposes.
-Please credit the original author if sharing or modifying the content.

 All files on this repo are released under the following [Code of Conduct](code_of_conduct.md).
 Please submit an issue for any questions and concerns.
+I do not own the GSS dataset hosted here.
+It is a subset obtained from the Data Explorer linked in the manual.